3 years to reach maturity

 Dwarf Iris Overview

 Iris reticulata is a sweet, dwarf, deciduous, bulbous perennial that typically grows to around 15cm tall.
 It produces pale violet-purple flowers with yellow banding and white throats.
 These appear from late winter to early spring and measure approximately 8cm across.
 This plant can provide welcome colour and subtle fragrance to a winter garden.
 This species has an upright habit and its in the Iris family, Iridaceae.
 Foliage is narrow, stiff and grass-like.
-It has a tufted habit and is fully hardy, plant in a position of full sun, in moist, well-draining soil for optimal growth.
+It has a tufted habit and is fully hardy, .
+Ideal for planting in gravel and rock gardens, these alpine bulbs can be grown in raised troughs or pots or along the edges of paths and patios where they will receive the dry summer conditions they thrive in.
+These easy to grow bulbs need to be planted in autumn.
+Choose a position of full sun, in moist, well-draining soil for optimal growth.
+Dig a hole 10cm deep and plant the bulb pointed end up.
+Leave the leaves to die back naturally as this helps fatten the bulb for next year.

 How to harvest Dwarf Iris